getify/FPO/README.md

 # FPO.js

-FPO ("eff-poh") is an FP Library for JavaScript.
+FPO (/ˈefpō/) is an FP Library for JavaScript.
 The main aesthetic difference is that the [`FPO.*` core API methods](docs/core-API.md) are all styled to use named-arguments (object parameter destructuring) instead of individual positional arguments.
 As with most FP libraries, all public FPO methods are curried.

 Not only do named-arguments eliminate having to remember a method signature's parameter order -- named arguments can be provided in any order! -- they also make skipping optional parameters (to apply defaults) simple.